-Setting up SuperStream is a one-time, two-step process and is something your accountant, adviser or bookkeeper can help with.
+Setting up SuperStream is a one-time process that your accountant, adviser or bookkeeper can help with.

 If the only contributions you make are personal contributions for yourself, or contributions to a related self-managed super fund (SMSF), you don't need to use SuperStream because these are exempt contributions.

 - A SuperStream compliant payroll provider

 - A super clearing house (such as Essential Super in NetBank or the ATO’s own free service)

 Step 2: If you haven’t set up a default account for any employees on NetBank, you’ll need the following:

 - Employee tax file number (TFN)

 - Fund ABN